 Forter's approach is different.
-We add the vital human touch to machine learning through ongoing research and analysis which goes to inform the machine.
+We add the vital human touch to machine learning fraud prevention through ongoing research and analysis which goes to inform the machine.
 We do not perform manual reviews; the system is fully automated and provides instant approve/decline decisions.
 Looking at transactions on both an individual basis and on a macro level is how we deepen our understanding of the current buying trends, transaction patterns, behavioral analytics and so forth.

 Machine learning is an integral part of Forter's fraud prevention solution.
 Instant, highly accurate decisions would not be possible without it.
 Forter’s machine learning technology combines advanced cyber intelligence with behavioral and identity analysis to create a multi-layered fraud detection mechanism that learns from every transaction, tailoring itself swiftly to a particular merchant’s risk profile.